-Our main goal as an ensemble is to explore new musical paths and new technologies by uniting people of varying and complimentary skill sets in the discovery of new possibilities of creating sound.
+Our main goal as an ensemble is to explore new musical paths and new technologies by uniting people of varying and complementary skill sets in the discovery of new possibilities of creating sound.
 BEEP also aims to promote expressive music making and musical vocabulary, increase technological literacy among its participants and audience, to encourage a culture of code literacy and computer competency hand-in-hand with critical and independent thinking, and to perform the ever-expanding repertory of electronic music.

 We believe that the integration of electronics in traditional music is one of many pathways forward for new music in our future.
 For performers, it is integral to harness the power of computer technology in order to have a strong online presence and be able to perform a large part of the music being written today.
 For composers, music technology makes itself evident in the writing process with engraving software and sequencers, but there is a clear creative advantage to be found in learning the benefits of integrating electronic aspects into developing pieces.
 For educators and music therapists, there is vast, largely unexplored potential in numerous programs being constantly written and coded for electronics that could have success in the classroom and in the therapy field.
 The potential is limitless when one has the tools to create sound from scratch, and BEEP strives to spread that potential as far as it can go.